ream88/homebridge-esp8266-example/README.md

 This is an example for building custom HomeKit appliances using [Homebridge](https://homebridge.io) and ESP8266-based micro-controllers.
-It uses [dns-sd](http://www.dns-sd.org) for service discovery and MQTT for communication between the Homebridge plugin and the ESP8266 micro-controller(s).
+It uses [DNS-SD](http://www.dns-sd.org)/Bonjour/Zeroconf for service discovery and [MQTT](http://mqtt.org) for communication between the Homebridge plugin and the ESP8266 based micro-controller(s).

 ## [sketch](/sketch)

 This is an Arduino sketch for any ESP8266-based micro-controller which allows the built-in LED to be toggled on and off via MQTT:

 ```
 mosquitto_sub -t esp8266/led/status